 Dynamic Object Uploads

-This guide covers uploading dynamic objects to the Cognitive3D spatial analytics platform using the Upload Web App.
+Upload Dynamic Object meshes to the Cognitive3D platform using the Upload Web App.
 Dynamic objects are trackable items that move within your scenes.

 What is a Dynamic Object?